Delta County Memorial Hospital Laboratory

 Delta County Memorial Hospital Laboratory is committed to providing quality laboratory services in a timely manner with exceptional customer service.

-Our Laboratory offers 24-hour draws within the hospital in addition to draw stations in Paonia, Hotchkiss and Cedaredge, courier service and automated reporting processes.
+Our Laboratory offers 24-hour draws within the hospital.
+In addition, we offer draw stations in Hotchkiss and Cedaredge, courier services and automated reporting processes.

 Our professional staff are highly trained and dedicated to putting the patient first.

 DCMH offers comprehensive laboratory services including routine and STAT testing.
-We provide a broad range of tests using advanced instrumentation and technically proven methodologies that delivers rapid and accurate laboratory results.
+We provide a broad range of tests using advanced instrumentation and technically proven methodologies that deliver rapid and accurate laboratory results.

-We have been serving health care providers and their patients in Western Colorado more than 100 years.
+We have been serving healthcare providers and their patients in Western Colorado for more than 100 years.